stigmh/secdev/README.md

 # Security resources for developers

-"The ultimate" collection of security resources and tools for developers.
-Contributions are appreciated.
+"The ultimate" collection of security resources and tools for secure development, secure coding and DevSecOps.
+Contributions (PRs) are appreciated.

 ## Litterature